A TREE JUMPED OUT

 Miller v.
 Baken Park, Inc., 84 S.D.
 624, 175 N.W.2d 605 (Sup.Ct.S.D.
 1970).
 Donald Miller’s pickup truck collided with a tree located in the Baken Park Shopping Center auxiliary parking lot.
 The Millers were injured.

 Mr. Miller had entered the Shopping Center from West Main Street intending to drive across the lot to reach Canyon Lake Drive, the street on the south side of the Center.
-They had never travelled over this area before but had seen others do so.
+They had never traveled over this area before but had seen others do so.
 It was a misty, gloomy night with wind and gusty rain.
 Suddenly, a tree loomed in front of them.
 A collision ensued.

 Miller and his wife sued Baken Park, and Baken Park counterclaimed against Miller for negligence.
 The evidence showed a driver would have had to swerve to miss the tree, and the conditions that night made it hard to see after the shopping center lights were turned off at 10 p.m.
 The tree, which had an 8” trunk, bore scars from prior vehicle collisions.
 The trial court considered the question of Baken Park’s negligence, contributory negligence by Miller and other issues it deemed appropriate.
-The jury found for defendant and plaintiffs appealed.
+The jury found for the defendant and the plaintiffs appealed.

 Held: The trial court was reversed.
 The Supreme Court held that the evidence was sufficient to authorize finding that Baken Park was negligent in allowing a tree without reflectors or other warning devices to remain in an area that not only served as a parking lot for customers of its lessees, but in the area used by them as a driveway.
-The Court said that a shopping center owner that maintained control of its parking lots and driveway for express purpose of serving customers of its lessees owed the business invitees of its lessees a duty to keep the premises in a reasonably safe condition.
-What’s more, the fact that Miller may have been negligent in driving through the dark lot was not imputable to his wife in the absence of some control or authority over operation of the car by her.
+The Court said that a shopping center owner that maintained control of its parking lots and driveway for the express purpose of serving customers of its lessees owed the business invitees of its lessees a duty to keep the premises in a reasonably safe condition.
+What’s more, the fact that Miller may have been negligent in driving through the dark lot was not imputable to his wife in the absence of her exerting some control or authority over the operation of the car.
 His negligence thus would not prevent her from recovering against the shopping center for injuries sustained because of the concurring negligence of her husband and a third person.